cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/04b-securing-with-calico.md

 - We deny all incoming TCP traffic on ports 30000 to 32767
 - We deny all incoming UDP traffic on ports 30000 to 32767

 You can find this policy in a file called `deny-nodeports.yaml` in the repository.
+Navigate to the cascon-2019-kubernetes-apimanager/04-api-management directory on your computer which you cloned from GitHub in the previous labs.

 Run the command: `calicoctl apply -f deny-nodeports.yaml`, you should get confirmation that the policy was applied.

-Now try connecting to your cluster using the command we used before and it should be unsuccessful.
+Now try connecting to your service using the curl command again.
+It now will not connect due to the network policy.

 ## Accepting incoming connections using a whitelist

-Now that all traffic going to those ports has been blocked our API is now secured, but also is unusable by anyone.
+Now that all traffic going to those ports has been blocked our API is secured, but also is unusable by anyone.

 For testing purposes we will want to open up access to our IP address.
+Open the file whitelist.yaml and update <my_ip_address> to be the IP address from the http://ifconfig.me page.
+Next, update the <nodeport_port> to be the port for the cost service.
+Also update the <cluster_public_ip> to be your Kubernetes public cluster IP address.

 ```yaml
  apiVersion: projectcalico.org/v3